 We can finally mark our DIY fireplace tile and mantle update as finished.
-Coming straight from the horse’s mouth: it’s checked off.
+It’s checked off.
 The whole nine yards is complete.
 Ok, enough.
 Let’s cut to the chase.
 See what I did there?
 Sorry, I couldn’t help myself.
 In all seriousness, we are so excited to share about our DIY fireplace tile and mantle project.
 The finished look is everything we were hoping for!
 Fresh, bright, clean and FUNCTIONAL!

 To take a quick step back, we recently hashed out our living room storage dilemma and you can read about that here.
 Before we could address the built ins (read about that here), we decided to DIY the fireplace tile and mantle for a cohesive look.

 If you’ve never tiled, you are probably like me and SUPER nervous to dive head first into tiling.
 But rest assured, my nervous energy transferred into super DUPER energetic happy dancing in the end.
 The whole process wasn’t totally smooth sailing though, so let’s get into the details.
 Here’s a before picture of our fireplace tile and mantle.

 Psst!
 No time to read the full post?
 That’s ok.
 Pin it to your DIY board and come back to it.

 Let’s do a quick rundown of the basic steps in the DIY fireplace tile and mantle project:

 Early on in our DIY fireplace tile and mantle process, we learned our mantle was not a piece with historic value.
 Boo, it was lovely.
 But with this knowledge, we went ahead and removed it ourselves.
 Good thing it was not historic, because I’m not sure how we could salvage it.
 It was secured so WELL that it had to come down in pieces.
 Even with our Ryobi saw, it took quite a bit of effort to remove.